ed722uowd/Shortest-Path-in-a-Circuit/README.md

-# Dijkstra Graph Path Finder
+# Dijkstra Graph Path Finder:- Finding the shortest path in a combinational circuit

 This project reads a `.bench` file (combinational gate netlist) describing a digital circuit, constructs a **directed sub graph** from the gates and connections, and then finds the **shortest path** between a given **input** and **output** node using **Dijkstra’s algorithm**.